INDIANAPOLIS – Since the start of the 2012 season, only one team in the NFL has not lost back-to-back games.

 The Colts carry that accomplishment into Nashville this week and have plans on returning to Indianapolis with that streak intact.

-“The guys in the locker room, we just come in, make corrections and just go out there and fight,” veteran safety
+"The guys in the locker room, we just come in, make corrections and just go out there and fight," veteran safety Antoine Bethea says of the streak.
+"That's one thing you can say about this team, we're always fighting.
+We're standup guys in this locker room and hopefully we can continue to make that happen this week."

 Chuck Pagano and Titans head coach Mike Munchak have not shied away from the importance of Thursday night's contest.